 Sucre The Southwest, Bolivia Travel Guide

-Local agencies or Spanish language schools can organize homestays with local families.
+Local agencies or Spanish language schools can arrange homestays with local families.
 This is an immersive cultural experience, often including meals.
 It is an opportunity to practice Spanish communication and learn regarding daily Bolivian life.
 Explore house/pet sitting exchanges via TrustedHousesitters.

 No official campsites within Sucre city limits.